ty-ras/extras/README.md

 This particular repository contains generic libraries which are not strictly required when creating apps utilizing TyRAS libraries, but which may be of great use:
 - [cache](./cache) contains lightweight caching mechanisms for caching values which are obtainable via async call and thus may be somewhat expensive to re-calculate every time.
+- [main](./main) contains library which makes it easier to execute entrypoint asynchronous main functions (e.g. non-ESM context), and
+- [resource-pool](./resource-pool) contains generic resource pool API and implementation, based on creation and destruction asynchronous callbacks.